macalinao/simplyian.com/source/_posts/2014-03-27-multiple-virtual-monitors-with-virtualbox-and-xfce.markdown

 I love VirtualBox.
 I need Windows in order to run some programs (read: games) so VirtualBox lets me run Linux when I need it.
 Sometimes, I need to use more screen space -- I want a terminal on one window and my web browser/IDE on the other.

-First of all, you want to go to your VM's settings and increase the monitor account.
+First of all, you want to go to your VM's settings and increase the monitor amount.
 You can only do this when the VM is shut down.

 ![Set the settings](http://i.imgur.com/Zf7U04J.png)